 - Access to CI/CD

-- Where to find the team roadmap?
+- Review the team documentation

 - Determine where I can have the biggest impact